sithu-aung/sithu-aung.github.io/Yii-Notes.md

     ### Add Junction Table
     - php yii migrate/create create_junction_table_for_post_and_tag_tables --fields="created_at:dateTime"

+### hasOne / hasMany / Junction Table

+   ### By adding Foreign keys
+   - in migration
+       - hasOne  -> Foriegn Key in one table is unique or primary key in other table ( profile.user_id reference user.id )
+       - hasMany -> If not Unique ( comment.post_id reference post.id )

+   ### Junction ( Many - Many )
+   - create junction Table with foreign keys reference to original tables

 ### 5. Import Commands
   - ./yii import/all ( will run ImportController/actionAll)
   - ./yii hello/index ( will run HelloController/actionIndex)